cassgvp/surfacing-community-conversations/README.md

 ## Vision and Mission

-- **Vision:** One sentence capturing the project's overarching vision.
+- **Vision:** An essential tool for understanding system change towards the adoption of open research, and efficiently co-locating the reform community.
-- **Mission:** One sentence defining the project's goals and target audience.
+- **Mission:** Building technical and social infrastructure for dynamic and extensive mapping of the open research ecosystem.

 ## About